eddie-energy/architecture/arc42/06-runtime-view/consent-revocation/consent-revocation-consumer/consent-revocation-consumer.md

 <!-- Add runtime diagram or textual description of the scenario/
 Add a description of the notable aspects of the interactions between the building block instances depicted in this diagram. -->

-## Consumer revokes consent from an eligible party
+## Consumer revokes consent of eligible party from the Regional Data-sharing Infrastructure

 The workflow of a consumer that revokes their consent from an eligible party for access to historical validated data is shown below.
 A more detailed view of this process can be viewed [here](../consent-management/consent-management.md).